 developed by Marcel Köster

-A modern, lightweight & fast GPU compiler for .Net programs
+A modern, lightweight & fast GPU compiler for high-performance .Net programs

 It combines the convenience of C++ AMP with the high performance of CUDA.

 Functions in the scope of kernels do not have to be annotated (e.g. default C# functions) and are allowed to work on value types.

 All kernels (including all hardware features like shared memory, atomics and warp shuffles) can be executed and debugged on the CPU using the integrated multi-threaded CPU accelerator.